Find Trade Colleges

 Full Allied Health Professions at Columbus Technical College Report

-Albany State University did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #8 on the list.
-Albany State is a medium-sized public school located in the city of Albany.
+Albany State University landed the #8 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+Albany State is a medium-sized public school located in the small city of Albany.

 Women make up 81% of the allied health majors at the school.